 2.2.3.1 W Schöner provided an overview of the 130 submissions received in 2016, as contributions to the GCW observing network.
 The assessment has been slower as the process was fine-tuned in 2016, including at the 5th session of the CryoNet Team, in September.
 This required additional interactions with the proponents for providing clarification and for obtaining additional information, e.g. clarifying the differences between stations and sites, obtaining information on the availability of meteorological observations.

-2.2.3.2 Given the challenges encountered, the assessment of submissions received in 2016 will be completed by mid-February, 2017, for submission to EC-PHORS, in the view of being recommended for approval by the Executive Council, EC-69, in May 2017.
+2.2.3.2 Given the challenges encountered, the assessment of submissions received in 2016 will be completed by mid-February 2017, for submission to EC-PHORS, in the view of being recommended for approval by the Executive Council, EC-69, in May 2017.
 The GSG agreed with the proposed time table and has asked W Schöner to ensure that the submission to EC-PHORS is fully reviewed and accepted by the GSG.
 W Schöner and the Secretariat will acquire the outstanding information, as needed.
 Should information not be available to complete the evaluation by the set date, the proposals will be retained as pending, and the evaluation will be completed during 2017.

-2.2.3.3 As recommended by the CryoNet Team following its 5th session, the GSGS was asked to approve two changes to the assessment process.
+2.2.3.3 As recommended by the CryoNet Team following its 5th session, the GSG was asked to approve two changes to the assessment process.

 First, the process was amended to remove the requirement for an agreement between the proponent organization and the National Hydro-meteorological Services (NHMS) of the respective country.